Plan to rebuild business through change and transformation

 Imagine if we saw these behaviours continue post lockdown?
-Society would be a kinder & nicer place to be, whilst organisations could have a significant competitive advantage.
+Society would be a kinder and nicer place to be, whilst organisations could have a significant competitive advantage.

-If we achieve this, we will have engaged & happier colleagues, who will have a higher level of effectiveness & innovation”.
+If we achieve this, we will have engaged, happier colleagues, who will have a higher level of effectiveness and innovation”.

 Refine it, embed it and role model it

 “The key here is not to default and revert to pre-lockdown.
 It would be sensible to review what is working well and what isn’t.

 Keep what is good and refine it, embed it and role model it.
 Don’t let it become the new BAU.
 Continually challenge the ways of working.